metacpan/metacpan-cpan-extracted/distros/M/Mastodon-Client/README.md

 ## Media

 - **upload\_media($file)**
+- **upload\_media($file, $params)**

     Upload a file as an attachment.
-Takes a single argument with the name of a local file to encode and upload.
-The argument is mandatory.
+Takes a mandatory argument with the name of a local file to encode and upload, and an optional hash reference with the following additional parameters:

+    - **description**

+        A plain-text description of the media, for accessibility, as a string.

+    - **focus**

+        An array reference of two floating point values, to be used as the x and y focus values.
+These inform clients which point in the image is the most important one to show in a cropped view.

+        The value of a coordinate is a real number between -1 and +1, where 0 is the center. x:-1 indicates the left edge of the image, x:1 the right edge.
+For the y axis, y:1 is the top edge and y:-1 is the bottom.

     Depending on the value of `coerce_entities`, returns an Mastodon::Entity::Attachment object, or a plain hash reference.